-The expenses are automatically booked in the GL in real-time with set-and-forget virtual card rules.
+The expenses sync to the GL in real-time with set-and-forget virtual card rules.
 “The rules are almost fool-proof in the way they streamline automatic ledger entries in QuickBooks.
 It’s two clicks and you’re done.”

 “From a month-end close point-of-view,” Amer says, “the only thing that takes time now is Revenue.”

 Airbase will continue to be a crucial tool for increasing productivity as he builds out his team.
 “Airbase has been a foundational part of our software stack,” Amer says, “When I hire a new full-time person, I know Airbase will help [the new hire] spend less time closing the books and more time on strategic and analytical work.”

 “Most of our spend is going to be after this year so it’s great to have Airbase from the get-go.
 It’s going to set us up for scale."

 "If Airbase didn’t exist, we’d be spending a lot more money on unnecessary expenses and a lot more time closing the books.”